13 Types of Orchids for Indoors that are Ideal for a Beginner

 Moth Orchid, Phalaenopsis Orchid

-The Moth Orchids bear long-lasting, flat-faced, often fragrant flowers arranged in a flowering stem that often branches near the end.
+Moth Orchids also called Phals are easy-care orchids which bear long-lasting, flat-faced, often fragrant flowers arranged in a flowering stem that often branches near the end.

 10. Nun Orchids (Phaius Orchids)